NordPool/public-intraday-net-api/README.md

 ## Disclaimer ##

-We offer the data transfer object code and client code examples to aid the development against Nord Pool’s API at no warranty whatsoever.
+We offer the data transfer object code and client code examples to aid the development against Nord Poolï¿½s API at no warranty whatsoever.
 Clients are solely responsible for separately testing and ensuring that interaction with Nord Pool works according to their own standards.

 ## Usage ##